SpamExperts (2 of 11) - How to configure MX records and local/remote mail routing in cPanel

 Determine Email Routing

 Please note setting the Email Routing in cPanel is different and separate from setting the SpamExperts Destination (previously called SpamExperts Route) - we have another article linked at the end of this one to help with checking and setting the SpamExperts Destination.

 Normally, your MX records will be configured to route your incoming mail via our SpamExperts mail filtering system (mx1.krystal.co.uk and mx2.krystal.co.uk).
 In this case, you should have your Email Routing set to Local Mail Exchanger, as shown.

-Do NOT use Automatically Detect Configuration - despite it saying recommended it does not work correctly and you're mail will likely end up not being delivered.
+Do NOT use Automatically Detect Configuration - despite it saying recommended it does not always work correctly and your mail will likely end up not being delivered.